 Many potential customers are located in designated UEZ and Opportunity Zones or are residents of affordable housing or are low-to-moderate income qualified thus giving them a higher level of program benefits.
 This Plan broadens the distribution of program details to specifically include these segments of the market and create more comprehensive delivery of available incentives.
-Using a mix of regional and specialized focus approaches allows the Account Managers to build and strengthen local relationships by having a regular presence in the communities/territories/industries and a better understanding of the applicable customer bases and their unique needs.
+Using a mix of regional and specialized focus approaches allows the Account Managers to build strengthen local relationships having regular presence and by а in the communities/territories/industries and a better understanding of the applicable customer bases and their unique needs.